 Economic and Political Weekly, The Indian Journal of Social Work, Lokayan Bulletin and Vikalp.

-Paper code: SWAHC- 2

-Paper Title: WORK WITH INDIVIDUALS AND FAMILIES
+Odd semester Course code: SWA 020 Course Title: WORK WITH INDIVIDUALS AND FAMILIES

-This course aims to develop simple to complex skills of working with individuals and families in various situations like crisis, preventive, facilitative and developmental.
+This course aims to develop simple to complex skills of working with individuals and families in various crises, preventive, facilitative and developmental.